prathamesh-sonpatki/o11y-wiki/README.md

 ### Telemetry

 Telemetry is collecting the monitoring data such as logs, metrics, and traces from different software systems.

+### Time Series

+Time series is a collection of data points indexed in time order.
+By storing data against successive equally spaced points in time, organizations can understand the underlying causes of trends or systemic patters over time.

 ## U